apecloud/kubeblocks-addons/examples/postgresql/README.md

 #### [Scale-out](scale-out.yaml)

-Horizontal scaling out postgresql cluster by adding ONE more replica:
+Horizontal scaling out PostgreSQL cluster by adding ONE more replica:

 ```bash
 kubectl apply -f examples/postgresql/scale-out.yaml
 ```

-After applying the operation, you will see a new pod created and the postgresql cluster status goes from `Updating` to `Running`, and the newly created pod has a new role `secondary`.
+After applying the operation, you will see a new pod created and the PostgreSQL cluster status goes from `Updating` to `Running`, and the newly created pod has a new role `secondary`.

 And you can check the progress of the scaling operation with following command: